This Creative Date Idea Only Costs a Penny

 Even if there’s a stop sign or traffic light, don’t turn into a parking lot or street with no outlet.
 Just move along to the next intersection and flip the penny there.

 Keep your adventurous spirit open to the experience.
 Chances are, you’re going to end up somewhere less than romantic (or maybe even downright weird), but it’s all part of the fun of a date night left totally up to chance.

 More often than not, a penny date offers up a little nonsense, a lot of laughter and a couple of really great stories.

 Besides, like any good relationship, a penny date is about the journey — not the destination.

 Right?
 (No, left.)

-Grace Schweizer is the email content writer at The Penny Hoarder.
+Grace Schweizer is the social media and SMS writer at The Penny Hoarder.